Skip to content

 WARNING

-Retreiving components from the full template should be made carrefully, as it can contains <RouterLink> to page that don't exists in your project.
+Retrieving components from the full template should be made carefully, as it can contains <RouterLink> to page that don't exists in your project.

 Using a layout from the full template